Cyanotype: Herschel's formula and method

 In a typical procedure, equal volumes of an 8.1% (w/v) solution of potassium ferricyanide and a 20% solution of ferric ammonium citrate are mixed.
-The overall contrast of the sensitizer solution can be increased with the addition of approximately 6 drops of 1% (w/v) solution potassium dichromate for every 2 ml of sensitizer solution.
+The overall contrast of the sensitizer solution can be increased with the addition of about 6 drops of 1% (w/v) solution potassium dichromate for every 2 ml of sensitizer solution.

 This mildly photosensitive solution is then applied to a receptive surface (such as paper or cloth) and allowed to dry in a dark place.
 Cyanotypes can be printed on any support capable of soaking up the iron solution.
-Although watercolor paper is a preferred medium, cotton, wool and even gelatin sizing on nonporous surfaces have been used.
+Although watercolor paper is a preferred medium, cotton, wool, anodized aluminium, and even gelatin sizing on nonporous surfaces have been used.
 Care should be taken to avoid alkaline-buffered papers, which degrade the image over time.

-An image can be produced by exposing sensitised paper to a source of ultraviolet light (such as sunlight) as a contact print.
+An image can be produced by exposing sensitised paper to a source of ultraviolet (UV) light (such as sunlight) as a contact print.
 The combination of UV light and the citrate reduces the iron(III) to iron(II).
 This is followed by a complex reaction of the iron(II) with ferricyanide.
 The result is an insoluble, blue pigment (ferric ferrocyanide) known as Prussian blue.
 The exposure time varies widely, from a few seconds in strong direct sunlight, to 10–20 minute exposures on a dull day.

-After exposure, the paper is developed by washing in cold running water: the water-soluble iron(III) salts are washed away.
-The parts that were exposed to ultraviolet turn blue as the non-water-soluble Prussian blue pigment remains in the paper.
-This is what gives the print its typical blue color.
+After exposure, the paper is developed by washing in cold, running water; the water-soluble iron(III) salts are washed away.
+The parts that were exposed to UV turn blue as the water-insoluble Prussian blue pigment remains in the paper, which gives the print its typical blue color.
 The blue color darkens upon drying.